External Review Process

 - DIFP can assist you with your appeals.

 Missouri law also provides for an external review of a medical claim when you and your insurance company still disagree on coverage of a treatment or medical service under your health plan.
-You will need to complete all levels of appeal with your insurance company before you are eligible for external review.
+The department suggests you utilize all appeals and grievance options available through your health insurance carrier; however, you are not required to exhaust those options prior to requesting an external review.

 Frequently asked questions about external review